 Microorganisms can be broken down into several categories.
 Microflora are more commonly and broadly (but incorrectly) referred to as soil bacteria, and include organisms like fungi, mold, yeast, mushrooms, algae, actinomycetes, Streptomyces, and, yes, bacteria.
 Bacteria can be broken down further into autotrophic and heterotrophic.

 Macroflora organisms are simpler to categorize, and are simply the roots of plants.
 These are an active part of the soil system, working to absorb and release nutrients as they grow.
-Microfauna in the soil include protozoa and nematodes, typically invisible to the naked eye, as well as larger macrofauna.
+Microfauna in the soil include protozoa and nematodes, typically invisible, as well as larger macrofauna.
 Macrofauna are easier to detect and include animals like ants, moles, and earthworms.